 1. Start a Blog!

-Starting a blog or website is one of the most profitable ways to make money online.
+Starting a blog or website is one of the most profitable ways to make money online and is one of the best business ideas for aspiring entrepreneurs.
 In fact, with a little bit of hard work and determination, you can create a blog that generates over six figures a year in passive income.

 Three Reasons Why You Should Start a Blog